BloomTech-Labs/signlingo-fe/README.md

 # Installation Instructions

 Clone this repo to your local machine.
-Run npm i.
+Run yarn install.

 ## Other Scripts